 The worlds largest sapphire, has recently being found in Sri Lanka in 2012.
 This enormous sapphire weighed it at over 42 kilograms ( over 850,000 carts ) The sapphire has currently be given a price of $800 million US dollars once cut or just over a million dollars per ct carat making this the words most valuable sapphire both as a single stone as well as per carat if sold.

-Sapphire Ring Co first heard news of this sapphire from our gem broker in Sri Lanka back in the summer of 2012, at the time the sizes and value where not very clear however we knew any sapphire close to this size of gem quality will be an extremely rare stone and well worth a visit.
+Sapphire Ring Co-first heard the news of this sapphire from our gem broker in Sri Lanka back in the summer of 2012, at the time the sizes and value were not very clear however we knew any sapphire close to this size of gem-quality will be an extremely rare stone and well worth a visit.

-This sapphire now carry's the world record of the largest gem quality sapphire to be found naturally, which up until recently was held by another large sapphire found in Madagascar known at the millennium sapphire which was found back in 1996 ( Please see origin page on Madagascar )
+This sapphire now carries the world record of the largest gem-quality sapphire to be found naturally, which up until recently was held by another large sapphire found in Madagascar known at the millennium sapphire which was found back in 1996 ( Please see origin page on Madagascar )

 Mining sapphires in Sri Lanka today